urbanairship/urbanairship-cordova/MIGRATION.md

 In 2.2.x, push was enabled by default and would prompt the user to allow push before the application was ready to prompt the user for push.
-In 2.3.0, push is now disabled by default and will be enabled when the enablePushed is called in javascript.
-This allows the to determine when to prompt the user for push.
+In 2.3.0, push is now disabled by default and will be enabled when enablePush is called in javascript.
+This allows the application to determine when to prompt the user for push.

 To keep the old 2.2.x behavior, you can set the config option 'com.urbanairship.enable_push_onlaunch'